raadsr15/DeepEnergyForecasting/README.md

-# ⚡ Energy Time Series Forecasting with Deep Learning
+#  Energy Time Series Forecasting with Deep Learning

-This project applies deep learning techniques to forecast electricity consumption using hourly time series data from Romania.
-It includes exploratory data analysis (EDA), model building using RNN, LSTM, and GRU, and model comparison based on evaluation metrics and visualization.
+In today's data-driven energy landscape, accurate forecasting of electricity consumption plays a vital role in grid stability, energy trading, and sustainable resource allocation.
+This project focuses on developing a robust deep learning pipeline to forecast hourly electricity consumption using real-world time series data from Romania, a country known for its diverse energy mix that includes nuclear, hydro, wind, solar, biomass, oil, and coal.

+The dataset spans over six years of hourly records, capturing not only total consumption and production but also the distribution of production by source.
+This granularity allows for modeling complex dependencies between energy generation patterns and consumption behavior.
+We perform initial exploratory data analysis (EDA) to uncover trends, seasonalities, and correlations in the dataset.

+We implement and compare three widely-used sequence modeling architectures: Recurrent Neural Networks (RNN), Long Short-Term Memory (LSTM), and Gated Recurrent Units (GRU).
+Each model is trained on past 24-hour windows to predict the next hour's consumption.
+The models are evaluated using key metrics like R² Score, MAE, and RMSE, and visualized through prediction vs. actual plots and residual distributions.

+This project not only demonstrates the power of deep learning in time series forecasting but also serves as a reproducible template for other energy or resource demand prediction problems.
+All code, visualizations, and evaluation outputs are organized and open-sourced for further exploration and improvement.

 ---